GadinaL/Electrochemistry-Automated-Pulse-Fitting/README.md

 5.	`simulate_kinetic_shapes.py` contains methods for fitting kinetic model to the yield-vs-time curves.
 Execute to reproduce Figures 7c and Figure S35a-e from the accompanying research article.
 6.	`simulate_kinetic_shapes_pulselengths.py` uses methods from `simulate_kinetic_shapes.py` and analyzes the dependence of kinetic rate constants on the length of the square pulse.
 Also fits kinetic model to DC data.
 Execute to reproduce Figures 6a-c and Figure S35f from the accompanying research article.
 7.	`error_analysis.py` constructs linear model of the instrumental errors.
 Run to reproduce Figure S37.
+8. NMR data obtained while attempting to reproduce the reduction of 4-(Phthalimido)-N-Boc-piperidine are available in the folder `NMR data`.

 To reproduce the Figure S36, uncomment the [line 156 in ``simulate_kinetic_shapes.py``](https://github.com/GadinaL/Automated_Pulse_Fitting-Electrochemistry/blob/2ad77a00de21ce842dd79ca302897557b8c6a54c/simulate_kinetics_shapes.py#L156) and run `simulate_kinetic_shapes.py` and `simulate_kinetic_shapes_pulselengths.py`.

 Yield curves are in the folder `data/yield_curves`.
 Additonnaly, EIS data used in the research article are also available in `EIS Data` folder.